collective/collective.documentgenerator/docs/technical.rst

 Once your instance is running, you can find it at *localhost:8080/*

-The first thing to do in your newly made instance is to create a new plone site.
+The first thing to do in your brand new instance is to create a new plone site.

 Just go to the ZMI (using *localhost:8080/manage_main* and click on the *add new plone site* in the top right corner of the screen.